aamaanaa/strinova-linux/README.md

 # Strinova on Linux
 Lutris/Bottles script and guide to let strinova run on linux.
 It works by setting a certain registery key, and that seems to manage the conflict the anticheat has with winedbg.

-## Donate
-Pssst!
-If you like the repo and vallue our work, please donate some of your bitcoin's so i can buy coffee and kebab:
-- `bc1qzaen9cr8q754zah86fkzrk7m7ura8t9r89rsgm`

 ## Play with me
 Psst... want to play together with the autor of this repo?
-Decode this super secret string, and add me in game:
+Decode this super secret string by clicking on it, entering it, and then add me in game.
-- [`UGxheXNPbkxpbnV4`](https://cyberchef.org/#recipe=From_Base64('A-Za-z0-9%2B/%3D',true,false)&input=cHV0IHRoZSBzdXBlciBzZWNyZXQgc3RyaW5nIGhlcmU)
+- Super secret String: [`UGxheXNPbkxpbnV4`](https://cyberchef.org/#recipe=From_Base64('A-Za-z0-9%2B/%3D',true,false)&input=cHV0IHRoZSBzdXBlciBzZWNyZXQgc3RyaW5nIGhlcmU)

 <hr></hr>